 For further reading

-I’ve also reviewed the three outstanding books by Becky Chambers published to date in the Warfarers series, which won the Hugo Award for Best Series in 2019:
+I’ve also reviewed the first book in the Monk and Robot series, A Psalm for the Well-Built (The intriguing start to a new Becky Chambers series) as well as the three outstanding books by Becky Chambers published to date in the Warfarers series, which won the Hugo Award for Best Series in 2019:

 - The Long Way to a Small, Angry Planet (Wayfarers #1): A delightful modern space opera that’s all about character development;